gsdecon

 Extension of the algorithm described in compute() to datasets containing multiple blocks (e.g., batches, samples).

 In the presence of strong block effects, naively running compute() would yield a first PC that is driven by uninteresting inter-block differences.
-Here, We werform the PCA on the residuals after centering each block, ensuring that the first PC focuses on the interesting variation within each block.
+Here, we perform the PCA on the residuals after centering each block, ensuring that the first PC focuses on the interesting variation within each block.
 Blocks can also be weighted so that they contribute equally to the rotation vector, regardless of the number of cells.
+The score for each cell is obtained by adding the block-specific centers to the low-rank approximation and computing the column means.

 Note that the purpose of the blocking is to ensure that inter-block differences do not drive the first few PCs, not to remove the block effects themselves.
 Using residuals for batch correction requires strong assumptions such as identical block composition and consistent shifts across subpopulations; we do not attempt make that claim.
 The caller is instead responsible for ensuring that the block structure is still considered in any further analysis of the computed scores.